learn-academy-2022-golf/database-challenges/database-challenges-immanuel-philip.md

 Which countries are something like a republic?
 (HINT: Are there 122 or 143?)

+SELECT name
+FROM country
+WHERE governmentform
+LIKE '%epublic'

 Which countries are some kind of republic and achieved independence after 1945?
+(HINT: 92 entries)

+SELECT name
+FROM country
+WHERE governmentform
+LIKE '%epublic'
+AND indepyear > 1945

-(HINT: 92 entries) Which countries achieved independence after 1945 and are not some kind of republic?
-(HINT: 27 entries) ORDER BY
+Which countries achieved independence after 1945 and are not some kind of republic?
+(HINT: 27 entries)

+SELECT name, indepyear, governmentform
+FROM country
+WHERE governmentform != 'Republic'
+AND indepyear > 1945
+LIMIT 27

+ORDER BY
 Which fifteen countries have the lowest life expectancy?
+(HINT: starts with Zambia, ends with Sierra Leonne)

+SELECT name
+FROM country
+-- WHERE governmentform IN ('Zambia', 'Sierra Leonne') ORDER BY lifeexpectancy

+Which fifteen countries have the highest life expectancy?
+(HINT: starts with Andorra, ends with Spain)

+SELECT name
+FROM country
+-- WHERE governmentform IN ('Zambia', 'Sierra Leonne') ORDER BY lifeexpectancy DESC

-(HINT: starts with Zambia, ends with Sierra Leonne) Which fifteen countries have the highest life expectancy?
-(HINT: starts with Andorra, ends with Spain) Which five countries have the lowest population density (density = population / surfacearea)?
-(HINT: starts with Greenland) Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
+Which five countries have the lowest population density (density = population / surfacearea)?
+(HINT: starts with Greenland)

+Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
 (HINT: .4) Which is the smallest country by population?
 (HINT: 50)?